openstax/2019-interns-team1/README.md

 ## Admin Panel
 After the server is initialized using the commands above, head to `http://localhost:8000` to login to admin panel.
 Authenticate using the credentials generated using `createsuperuser` command.

+## Dashboard
+CROS needs to be disabled to use the dashboard as we do API requests to a 'foreign host'.
+To load the dashboard, just drag and drop `webview/dashboard.html` to the web browser that has CROS disabled.
+Also make sure credentials hardcoded to `dashboard.html` matches with the credentials created using `createsuperuser` command previously.
+Please see [this](#post-apinotes) section for further information.
+The default username and password combination is `admin` for both username and password.

 ## API Endpoints
 OpenStax Notes CMS provides a number of API endpoints that allow clients to add/alter/remove data to/from the database.